User Manual – Durst

 Figure 6: An Imposition in the Impose Editor with unplaced Print Items

-1. The dialog Errors and Warnings opens, informing the user again about the unplaced Print Items [11] as well as underproduced Print Items.
-You can choose whether to remove the unplaced Print Items from the Production Job or keep them.
+1. The dialog Errors and Warnings opens, informing the user once more about the unplaced Print Items [11] as well as any underproduced Print Items.
+At this stage, you can choose whether to remove the unplaced Print Items from the Production Job or retain them.

 Figure 7: The dialog Errors and Warnings